 - Okra is diuretic in nature.
 It supports the function of kidneys and urinary system.

-- It helps to prevent inflammation and urinary disorders such as Urinary Tract Infection.
+- It helps to prevent inflammation and health disorders of the urinary system such as Urinary Tract Infection.

 3. Anti-inflammatory and Immunity Boosting

 - Okra has a rich antioxidant profile.
 It protects against inflammation related disorders.

 - Lady finger acts as a chemopreventive agent.
-Therefore, it is recommended that cancer patients (who are undergoing the treatment) should include it in their diet.
+Therefore, it is recommended that cancer patients should include it in their diet.

 4. Supports Digestive System